Baruffi/simonbot/README.md

 ## TODO

-- Completely isolate error handling from the parser (WIP)
+- Completely isolate response handling from the parser (WIP)
+- Create a top level context object with pre-defined structure for the parser to output to the handler
+- Add configurable timeout to the parser
+- Try to check for some errors in commands at "compile time"
-- Add default commands
+- Add a way to peek into command definitions